carson-katri/dream-textures/README.md

 | Take an existing texture | Modify it with a text prompt |
 | ------------------------ | ---------------------------- |
 | ![](readme_assets/marble.jpg) | ![](readme_assets/marble_brick_wall_texture.png) |

-## Installation
-1. Download the addon ZIP file from the [Releases tab](https://github.com/carson-katri/dream-textures/releases) on GitHub.
-2. Install the addon in Blender's preferences window.
-3. Follow the steps in the 'Dream Textures' preferences to install the necessary dependencies.

 > On Windows, you will need to run Blender as an administrator for the installation to complete successfully.